Last Updated on May 11, 2022

 Buffalo Bills Wild West Show (in the evening), Marvel Super Heroes Unite, and Mickey and The Magician.

 Visit the Parks in the Morning and Evening.

-This can include anything from a quiet lunch break in the cafeteria, a nap in the hotel room or a small shopping spree nearby.
+This can include anything from a quiet lunch break in the cafeteria to a nap in the hotel room, or a small shopping spree nearby.
 Anything to get out of the shadeless parks and into some less crowded Air Conditioned buildings.

 Be it in the parks or at Disney Village, there is plenty of shopping to be done at Disneyland Paris and they are all indoors, with quality Air Conditioning.
 The doors are left open for safety and security, sadly, but this also means the general front door area will be chillier than the main sidewalk so you don’t technically have to go inside if it’s too busy, your pushchair doesn’t fit or you don’t want to be tempted into spending more money.